Recreation Center offices will be closed for Presidents’ Day

 All recreation offices will be closed on Presidents’ Day, Monday, Feb.
 15. The recreation centers, fitness clubs, outdoor facilities and swimming pools will be open as usual.

-Guest ID cards, executive trail fees and activity registration will be available at La Hacienda, Lake Miona, Eisenhower, Rohan and Everglades Regional Recreation Complexes 8:30 a.m. to noon on Monday, Feb.
+Guest ID cards, executive trail fees and activity registration will be available at La Hacienda, Lake Miona, Eisenhower, Rohan and Everglades Regional Recreation Centers 8:30 a.m. to noon on Monday, Feb.
 15.

 Regular office hours will resume Tuesday, Feb.
 16.